daveshap/PostLaborEconomics/PostLaborEconomics.md

 To address this question, it's instructive to consider the demand side of the equation.
 Specifically, we must ask ourselves: For which jobs are we, as a society, willing to pay a premium to ensure they are performed by humans?
 This perspective is likely to reveal a set of roles that are durable and permanent, rooted in our intrinsic social nature and affinity for human connection.

+<a id="ref--korinek-juelfs-nostalgic-jobs"></a>
-Anton Korinek, a leading thinker in the economics of AI, posits that "sentimental" jobs, such as those of priests and politicians, are likely to endure.
-Building on this idea, we can identify several categories of jobs that may remain uniquely human:
+Anton Korinek, a leading thinker in the economics of AI, posits that "nostalgic" jobs, such as those of priests and politicians, are likely to endure.
+Building on this idea, we can identify several categories of jobs that may remain uniquely human: [<sup>citation</sup>](#cite--korinek-juelfs-nostalgic-jobs)

 1. Sentimental Jobs: These roles, including religious leaders and elected officials, rely heavily on emotional intelligence, empathy, and the ability to connect with others on a deeply personal level.